alanjones2/flapjax_public/README.md

         - simpleindex.html - a static data visualisation
         - ddsimpleindex.html - an interactive data visualisation

+- jinja-article/reuse - this folder coontans the code to support the article [Reusing Flapjax Templates and Code](https://medium.com/codefile/reusing-flapjax-templates-and-code-0ee6db58ffc8)

 ---
 Flapjax stands for **F**lask, **P**ython, **J**avascript and  **ax** which represents the asynchronous communication that enables the technique.